Hermann Rorschach: Early life

-Rorschach was born in Zürich, Switzerland, the eldest of three children born to Ulrich and Philippine Rorschach.
+Rorschach was born in Zurich, Switzerland, the eldest of three children born to Ulrich and Philippine Rorschach.
 He had one sister, Anna, and one brother, Paul.
 He spent his childhood and youth in Schaffhausen, in northern Switzerland.
 He was known to his school friends and in his fraternity (Scaphusia) as Klex, or "inkblot" since he enjoyed klecksography, the making of fanciful inkblot "pictures".
 By the time of Rorschach's youth, consideration of the projective significance of inkblots already had some historical context.
 For example, in 1857, German doctor Justinus Kerner had published a popular book of poems, each of which was inspired by an accidental inkblot.
 It has been speculated that the book was known to Rorschach.
 French psychologist Alfred Binet had also experimented with inkblots as a creativity test.

 Rorschach's father, an art teacher, encouraged him to express himself creatively through painting and drawing conventional pictures.
-As the time of Rorschach's high school graduation approached, he could not decide between a career in art and one in science.
+As the time of Rorschach's high-school graduation approached, he could not decide between a career in art and one in science.
 He wrote a letter to the German biologist Ernst Haeckel asking his advice.
 A major factor that led Rorschach to differ from his father and not pursue art was that his father died while he was still trying to decide what to study.